postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 ### Viewing Public Documentation

 Public documentation is viewable through the URL that Postman generates when you publish it.
-This link is displayed immediately and can be located later on in your Postman Dashboard.
+This link displays immediately and can be located later in your Postman Dashboard.

-If you’ve added and verified a custom domain, then selected it while publishing, your documentation will be displayed there.

 [![public documentation link](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-public-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-public-view.png)